dmorosinotto/ng-metadata-quickstart/README.md

 - Optionally install `npm i -g  http-server` to serve page locally

 ##Installation and Run
-Clone this repo and then simply install the dependency and run main it with
+Clone this repo and then simply install the dependency and run it:
 ```
 npm install
 npm start
 ```
+Open your browser and go to [http://localhost:8080](http://localhost:8080)

 ###Initial setup (JUST DONE)
 This step was JUST DONE to produce the repo in the current state, so you don't need to redone it!
-But it's usefull to know how to start from scretch if you need it.
+But it may be usefull to know how to start from scretch.
 ```
 npm init -y
 npm i --save  angular  reflect-metadata  systemjs  ng-metadata